linhe0x0/env-info-webpack-plugin/README.md

 Type: `string`

-Global constant name for env info, the default is value of _Options.name_.
+Global constant name for env info, the default is _Options.name_.

 ### persistent